eqNj/eqN-PD2-Filter/README.md

 Continued optimizations for use with the new HD text introduced last season.

 ## 1.7.0 - (Season 9)

+Introduced the functionality for filter levels to effect drops shown before character level 75.

 Added an 'Advanced Filter Key' to keys in vendors.